Supply Chain Management for Beginners

 Logistics is the glue that combines each element of the supply chain.
 Logistics determines how and when goods are produced, transported, stored, and delivered at each level.
 Logistics elements include production, freight management, warehousing, and distribution.
 The term “3PL” stands for “3rd Party Logistics“.

-Product velocity and turnover that matches sales and forecasts are the catalysts of a supply chain.
-Making sure the right amount of product is in the right place at the right time is the essential objective for each link of the supply chain.
-An important first step in effective supply chain management is to design sales and forecasting systems that can be transmitted back to each level of the supply chain in the form that is useful for them.
+Product velocity and turnover that match sales and forecasts are the catalysts of supply chain operations.
+Making sure the right amount of product is in the right place at the right time is the essential objective for each link of the supply chain process.
+An important first step in effective supply chain management is to design sales and forecasting systems that can be transmitted back to each level in the form that is useful for them.

 Moreover, at the next level, the brass supplier may be able to evaluate and anticipate the needs of the manufacturer and schedule shipments of new brass in time for the next production.

-In this way, all links of the supply chain are harmonized with information to assure continuity of supply.
-Every logistical element of production, freight, warehousing, and delivery are aligned to anticipate end-user demand.
+In this way, all links are harmonized with information to assure continuity of supply.
+Every logistical element of production, freight, warehousing and delivery are aligned to anticipate end-user demand.

-At times, the demand for products varies due to seasonal or promotional influences.
-In a harmonized supply chain, the retailer would advise the distributor/supplier group of anticipated demand expectations so that the supply chain can respond appropriately to ensure demand management measures are taken to provide a higher level of customer service.
+At times, the customer demand for products varies due to seasonal or promotional influences.
+In a harmonized distribution network, the retailer would advise the distributor/supplier group/distribution center of anticipated demand expectations so that the supply chain managers can respond appropriately to ensure demand management measures are taken to provide a higher level of customer service.
 The ability to meet and exceed customer expectations naturally encourages customer satisfaction and improves relations between logistics management and retail business partners.

 Collaboration and Commitment